phys-jychen/PicoAna/README.md

 - Added exception handling.
 - Added two options for setting the range of the NPE histogram.

+### 15 November 2024

+Added a flag for setting the bins in filling the NPE histogram.

 ## To-Do
 The fitting should be carefully dealt with and some more functions might be added to this framework.